TheDesignExchange/app/README.md

 5. That's it!
 Read the next section to see how to start up the server.
 The recommended usad is the current usage listed below the legacy.

-(*optional 6th step based on legacy code... not sure if it really is working*)
+(*optional 6th step based on legacy code... not sure if it is necessary since we believe it is executed the first time you run `make rails`*)

 6. After starting your server, run `bundle exec rake db:seed` to seed your database with starter data.

  [install **rvm**]: https://rvm.io/rvm/install